-As part of MindMed's decision to add a therapy for anxiety disorders to its clinical development pipeline, MindMed has established Project Lucy.
-In December 2020, the Company successfully completed a pre-IND meeting with the FDA.
-The target indication was revised following the Pre-IND meeting to focus on Generalized Anxiety Disorder.
-MindMed subsequently amended the protocol synopsis and received feedback from FDA as part of a Type C WRO (Written Response Only) meeting in early May 2021.
-The Company intends to submit an IND with the FDA in the second half of 2021, with a Phase 2b clinical trial evaluating a range of doses of LSD in Generalized Anxiety Disorder.
-MindMed is assembling and using data from its data acquisition from the UHB Liechti Lab to help support its IND filing to the FDA.
+As part of the Corporation's decision to add a therapy for anxiety disorders to its clinical development pipeline, the Corporation established Project Lucy.
+In December 2020, the Corporation successfully completed a pre- investigational new drug application ("IND") meeting with the FDA for the treatment of an anxiety disorder with LSD.
+The Corporation intends to submit an IND with the FDA in the second half of 2021, with a Phase 2b clinical trial evaluating experiential doses of LSD in an anxiety disorder.
+The Corporation is assembling and using data from its data acquisition from the UHB Liechti Lab to help support its IND filing to the FDA.

-As a result of the Company's data acquisition from the UHB Liechti Lab, MindMed received access to the data and worldwide rights to an ongoing Phase 2 academic trial in respect of LSD for anxiety administered by Professor Dr. Matthias Liechti and a psychedelic therapy expert, Dr. Peter Gasser.
-Dr. Gasser was appointed as the Clinical Advisor for Project Lucy in the second half of 2021.
-The data and knowhow will help build MindMed's understanding of LSD's uses for anxiety disorders and its potential as a medication for serious mental health conditions.
+As a result of the Corporation's data acquisition from the UHB Liechti Lab, the Corporation received the data and worldwide rights to an ongoing Phase 2 academic trial in respect of LSD for anxiety administered by Professor Dr. Matthias Liechti and a psychedelic therapy expert, Dr. Peter Gasser.
+Dr. Gasser was appointed as the Clinical Advisor for Project Lucy in August 2020.
+The data and know-how will help build the Corporation's understanding of LSD's uses for anxiety disorders and its potential as a medication for serious mental health conditions.

-On November 2, 2020, the Company announced that, in collaboration with the UHB Liechti Lab, it has completed an academic Phase 1 study measuring LSD dose-dependent induced subjective responses at microdoses (25 μg) up to experiential doses (200 μg) of LSD.
-The academic study provided relevant data to support Project Lucy as the Company identifies optimal dose levels of LSD to test in the intended Phase 2 LSD anxiety trial referenced above.
+On November 2, 2020, the Corporation announced that, in collaboration with the UHB Liechti Lab, it has completed an academic Phase 1 study measuring LSD dose-dependent induced subjective responses at doses of 25 micrograms up to 200 micrograms of LSD.
+The academic study provided relevant data to support Project Lucy as the Corporation identifies optimal dose levels of LSD to test in its intended Phase 2 LSD anxiety trial.